bartk97/NYC-Taxi-Anomaly-Detection/README.md

 ![info](https://raw.githubusercontent.com/bartk97/NYC-Taxi-Anomaly-Detection/main/Images/LSTM.png)

 **LSTM Antoencoder** - an implementation of an autoencoder for sequence data using an Encoder-Decoder LSTM architecture.
 For a given dataset of sequences, an encoder-decoder LSTM is configured to read the input sequence, encode it, decode it, and recreate it.
-The performance of the model is evaluated based on the model’s ability to recreate the input sequenc
+The performance of the model is evaluated based on the model’s ability to recreate the input.